Workforce Recruitment Program

 INSTRUCTIONS FOR APPLYING

-- A candidate must register via the Registration link: https://wrp.gov/registerstudent.
+- A candidate must register via the Registration link (to be determined).
 Registration must be approved by the campus coordinator before a candidate can complete his/her online application.
 A candidate may be contacted by the campus coordinator to confirm his/her eligibility.
 Once a candidate’s registration is approved, he/she will receive an email from the WRP with a username and temporary password.

-- By using his/her username and temporary password, a candidate needs to go to the WRP website: www.wrp.gov to complete the online application process.
+- By using his/her username and temporary password, a candidate needs to go to the WRP website (to be determined) to complete the online application process.
 The following documents need to be obtained and/or completed by candidates and uploaded online:

-- Any additional supporting documents, such as letters of recommendation, writing samples, Schedule A Letter (needs to be provided prior to hiring), etc. (Optional)
+- Any additional supporting documents (Optional), such as cover letters, letters of recommendation, writing samples, etc.

 - All documents must be uploaded to the Manage Documents Page of the online application in order for a candidate’s application to be complete.
-All online applications must be completed by October 8, 2014.
+All online applications must be completed by Date to be determined.